What are custom static self cling stickers and labels and what can I use them for?

 Static cling is a far more expensive material.
 With low tack adhesive material, you’ll have the same results up to 50% cheaper which could save you hundreds of pounds.

-The special adhesive can be peeled away with no residue – just like static.
+The special adhesive can be peeled away with no leftover glue – just like static.

 3).
 A firm hold